aminjaiuossi/Relational_Schema/README.md

-# Simple-Library
+# Simple projects
-Relational Schema for Simple Library Project
+Simple projects to practice the Relational Schema